 The following section lists out the goals we hope to achieve by the end of this semester.

-Goal 1: Review current methodology [Done]

-Before conducting any analysis, it is essential to understand how population surveys are traditionally estimated.
-We review two key benchmarks used by the Census Bureau to evaluate the 2020 Census: the 2020 Demographic Analysis (DA) and the Vintage 2020 Population and Housing Unit Estimates.
-This process will provide critical information on the current methodology to estimate net coverage error, i.e, a metric to recognize an area as under/overcounted, which helps us develop our own estimation method.
-Further, given the unique challenges of conducting a population-level survey during the pandemic, we plan to spend time understanding the intricate implications of the stay-at-home orders, altered living arrangements, and general attitude shifts on the Census counts.
-Apart from operational problems—low response rate, for example—events like rapid in-migration/out-migration or high housing unit vacancy that can introduce potential biases into the current counts will need to be investigated.

 Goal 2: Evaluate and visualize census counts compared to previous and/or alternate sources of population estimates. [due 28th October]

 Success for this goal will be measured with a dataset containing true population counts, estimates, and undercount/overcount flags for counties, sub-counties, cities, and census tracts.
-This will be supported by plots of North Carolina denoting areas of misrepresentation.
+This will be supported by maps of North Carolina denoting areas of misrepresentation.

 Sub Goal 1: Data Wrangling [Done]

-The data wrangling process involves collecting ‘true’ sub-state level population and housing unit counts of North Carolina, and comparing them to pre-existing estimates.
-This comparison defines the error between the two counts, and will be used to flag areas that are undercounted or overcounted.

-Defining true counts: Initially, the U.S Census Bureau’s population and housing unit estimates are treated as ‘ground truth’ to compare all other independent estimates to.
-They’re accessed using the Census population database.

-Defining estimates: The estimates for population and housing counts are contained in the American Community Survey (ACS) , a demographic survey program conducted by the U.S. Census Bureau.
-This data is accessed using the Python API ‘census’.
+The data wrangling process involves collecting ‘true’ sub-state level population and housing unit counts of North Carolina and comparing them to pre-existing estimates.
+This comparison defines the error between the two counts and will be used to flag undercounted or overcounted areas.
+We define ‘true counts’ as the initial population and housing unit estimates provided by the U.S Census Bureau’s population database.
+The estimates for population and housing counts are provided by the American Community Survey (ACS) , a demographic survey program conducted by the U.S. Census Bureau.
+These data are accessed using the Python API ‘census’.

 Sub Goal 2: Defining Undercounted/Overcounted areas [Done]

-Several methods to estimate the error between counts and estimates are explored.
-So far, we’ve computed Absolute Error, Error between Census and Estimate, % Error, and Absolute % error.
+To calculate error between true counts and estimates, we compute Absolute Error, Error between Census and Estimate, % Error, and Absolute % error.
 A coverage error of greater than 5% is used to flag undercounted/overcounted areas.

 Sub Goal 3: Visualizing areas of Undercount/Overcount [Done]